cbt8/data_retrieve/README.md

 #Data is saved into dataframes, then concatenated and loaded into MongoDB.
 The output is the MongoDB collection with courses and descriptions.
 Some descriptions are arrays themselves, with one further level in the hierarchy.

+Note: This takes quite a long time to run (about 5-6 minutes on my machine).
+I have been running the .py file instead of the .ipynb, because it is a bit faster.

 #Thanks again.